chapatt/bwog/README.md

 ## Usage

-When the server is running, you can hit the `/login` endpoint to start the Google oauth2 flow.
+When the server is running, you can hit the `/login` endpoint to start the oauth flow.
 When authenticated, a form appears at the top of each page for posting.

 Conversely `/logout` invalidates your session.